 This is the second of our two climbs that define the King and Queen of the Mountain and there will be timing mats at the bottom and top (as for the Flying Dog climb).

 Once you reach Big Mountain pass you will turn left onto the Great Western Trail, following the route of the Wasatch Front 100 course.
-But when you reach Pence Point (where the Wasatch course turns and descends into Alexander Basin) you will keep going straight and continue past the cell towers above Jeremy Ranch.
-From here it's a beautiful two mile descent via Moose Hollow back down to the Jeremy Ranch aid station where your family and friends will see you again.
+But when you reach Pence Point (where the Wasatch course turns and descends into Alexander Basin) you will keep going straight to the cell towers above Jeremy Ranch.
+From here you will descend a private road to the aid station at parleys Summit.
+After a short climb it's a beautiful two mile descent via Moose Hollow back down to the Jeremy Ranch aid station where your family and friends will see you again.

 At this point you're about 80% done: just seven miles to go!
 You have a short steep climb retracing your steps back up the 24/7 trail, then fast gently rolling terrain traversing above Jeremy Ranch, across Red Hawk, above Bob’s Basin and then finally descending on the Stealth trail to the Spring Creek trailhead at the bottom of Glenwild.

-An award ceremony will follow the race and recognize the top three overall male and female, as well as age categories category winners by gender.
+An award ceremony will follow the race and recognize the top three overall male and female.
 Awards will also be given for the King and Queen of the Mountain as well as the male and female Sprint Champions.

 Bonus awards will be announced during the ceremony.